marcosscriven/galeforce/README.md

 ./build.sh gale
 ```

-If however you're on Windows or Mac, you'll need to use Vagrant (unfortunately
+If however you're on Windows or macOS, you'll need to use Vagrant (unfortunately
 Docker for these systems don't have the necessary functions in their xhyve kernels to map loop devices properly):

 ```